 Why is this important?

 Payday loans are short-term loans for small amounts of money.
 They are available from high street shops and internet sites.
 Payday loans can be easy to get but interest rates are very high.
-There may be other ways for you to sort out your short-term money problem so think about the alternatives before you borrow.
+There may be other ways for you to sort out your short-term money problem so think about the alternatives before you borrow from a payday lender.

 If you decide to get a payday loan, shop around and compare the interest and charges before you borrow.
 Make sure you are clear about what will happen if you can't pay it back.

-This page tells you about how you pay back a payday loan, what happens if you can't pay and how to complain about a payday lender.
+This page tells you about what the lender should do before they offer you a payday loan, how you pay back the loan and what happens if you can't pay.
+It also tells you how to complain about a payday lender.

 Payday loan survey